API Reference¶

 ¶

-Return assets to be stored in the registry after task completion.
+Return artifacts to be stored in the registry after task completion.

 Override this method to expose rich outputs (reports, summaries, structured data) that will be viewable in the registry UI.